pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 D artificial intelligence.

 E analytics.

-Item.
 21. In the first sentence of text, the word "it" refers to

 A "judge".